 We plan to present above results during OSFC 2018 feel free to catch us there and ask questions.

-We believe there are still many devices with VT-d or AMD-Vi advertised in
+We believe there are still many devices with VT-d or AMD-Vi advertised in specs,

-which cannot be fully utilized because of firmware, feel free to contact us
+be fully utilized because of firmware, feel free to contact us

 contact<at>3mdeb<dot>com